ALTERNATIVES TO THE DOG “CONE”: OVERVIEW

 This would be my top choice for a dog who had succeeded in removing all other products; as long as the dog has a discernible neck, it fits really securely.
 What if the dog is one of the (nearly) neckless breeds, like a Pug?
 Probably not the best pick.
 This worked fine on Rickey (although fastening the Velcro with all his ruff hair was a challenge), but dogs with extraordinarily long necks or wounds on their front feet might not benefit at all from the collar.

 This product ranges in price from about $20 (smallest size) to $45 (largest) and is sold at several online retailers.

-The final two products that Rickey tried most resemble the classic cone; each offers improvements to the concept, however.
+The final two dog cone alternatives that Rickey tried most resemble the classic cone; each offers improvements to the concept, however.